 As said before, though styles haven't changed a lot I coded all from scratch and there are good reasons for this.

-I had the overall felling I was over-adjusting browsers default styles using bare tags as selectors and using some elements not for their semantic meaning but because of the styling shortcut they provided.
+In my previous version of the site I was over-adjusting browsers default styles using bare tags as style selectors and using some elements not for their semantic meaning but because of the styling shortcut they provided.

 Tags for content, class names for styles

 The methodology I went for is to only use class names and override browser defaults when really necessary.
-This made me apply the right and preferred tags for content improving accessibility.
-I'm also using CSS variables now for distributing values instead of LESS variables.
+By doing this I focused on choosing the right and preferred tags for content, improving accessibility and CSS specificity.
+I'm also using CSS variables now for value distribution instead of LESS variables.

 I'm still using LESS but as a bundling tool.
 I generate one specific entry file for each page, and each page has a type variable in the front matter to know which styles to pick.